carlacz/MBRT/OpenSesame-online/README.md

 ---------------------------------------
 ## TECHNICAL DETAILS
 The decompressed repository includes the following files and subfolders:
-* `MBRT_OpenSesame_online.osexp`: The main experiment file; needed to change the experiment settings.
+* `MBRT_online.osexp`: The main experiment file; needed to change the experiment settings.
-* `MBRT_OpenSesame_online.jzip`: The experiment file as JATOS archive; ready to be uploaded to the JATOS server.
+* `MBRT_online.jzip`: The experiment file as JATOS archive; ready to be uploaded to the JATOS server.
 * `Language_localiser.csv`: Configuration files for language selection (language + ISO code).
 * `Demographics.csv`: Questions and translations for the demographics form.
 * `Messages.csv`: General messages not specific to task instructions (e.g., welcome, advance, wrong key, goodbye).